chromaui/learnstorybook.com/content/intro-to-storybook/react/en/conclusion.md

 <br/>
 [🌎 **Deployed Storybook**](https://clever-banach-415c03.netlify.com/)

-Storybook is a powerful tool for React, Vue, and Angular.
+Storybook is a powerful tool React, React Native, Vue, Angular, Svelte and many others frameworks.
 It has a thriving developer community and a wealth of addons.
 This introduction scratches the surface of what’s possible.
 We’re confident that once you adopt Storybook, you’ll be impressed by how productive it is to build durable UIs.

 ## Learn more